-On March 24, 2020, the province of Ontario implemented an emergency order (the "Emergency Order") mandating the closure of all non-essential workplaces in the province, and the Emergency Order has since been extended to May 19, 2020.
-This order has designated mineral exploration and development and mining supply and services as essential workplaces and accordingly, our exploration properties in Ontario are at present not directly affected by the Emergency Order.
-However, there can be no guarantee that the Emergency Order will not be extended to such workplaces in the future or that governments in other provinces in which we have mineral properties will not pass similar orders reducing or preventing access to our properties.
+On March 24, 2020, the province of Ontario implemented an emergency order (the "Emergency Order") mandating the closure of all non-essential workplaces in the province.
+The Emergency Order has since been extended and remains in effect, although most parts of the province are in varying stages of re-opening, and our exploration properties in Ontario are at present not directly affected by the Emergency Order.
+However, there can be no guarantee that re-opening process will not be reversed in the future or that governments in other provinces in which we have mineral properties will not pass similar orders reducing or preventing access to our properties.
 Any such orders may have a material adverse effect upon ongoing exploration programs at our properties and, ultimately, on our business and financial condition.
 At this point, the extent to which COVID-19 may impact the Company remains uncertain; however, it is possible that COVID-19 could have a material adverse effect on the Company's business, results of operations and financial condition.

-As discussed above under "2020 Highlights", notwithstanding that the Company has been exempted from the Emergency Order in Ontario as an essential workplace, due to the current environment the Company has demobilized the contractors and staff at its Springpole Gold Project and Goldlund Gold Project properties and is keeping Springpole Gold Project and Goldlund Gold Project on care and maintenance until it is able to restart its work programs, which are currently planned for later in the spring and summer of 2020.
-There can be no assurance that such demobilization will not last for longer than expected.
-Any increase in the length of demobilization may have an adverse impact on the Company's ability to conduct exploration and further advance its work programs on the affected properties.
+As discussed above under "2020 Highlights", the Company has temporarily demobilized the contractors and staff at its Springpole Gold Project and Goldlund Gold Project properties for a period.
+Although exploration activities have recommenced at those properties, there can be no assurance that the Company will not be required to demobilize its personnel and contractors again in the future.
+Any additional demobilization may have an adverse impact on the Company's ability to conduct exploration and further advance its work programs on the affected properties.